open-quantum-safe/oqs-demos/curl/README.md

 This defines the curl software version to be build into the image.

-The default version set is known to work OK and depends on a patch.
+The default version set is known to work OK providing features required for selecting QSC algorithms (via the `--curves` option).
 Therefore changing it is *not* recommended.

 ### MAKE_DEFINES